bowang-lab/AGILE/README.md

 # AGILE

-This is the official codebase for **AGILE Platform: A Deep Learning-Powered Approach to Accelerate LNP Development for mRNA Delivery**.[[biorXiv]](https://www.biorxiv.org/content/10.1101/2023.06.01.543345v1.abstract)
+This is the official codebase for **AGILE Platform: A Deep Learning-Powered Approach to Accelerate LNP Development for mRNA Delivery**.

+🥳 **Updates**: AGILE has been accepted to [[Nature Communications]](https://www.nature.com/articles/s41467-024-50619-z)!

 ## Introduction